-What you can’t guess, and what you probably won’t find elsewhere in a single post, is how I’ll be arriving at that information.
-No, this isn’t your average roundup of demographic stats for each platform (don’t worry, you’ll still get your fix).
-You’ll find unobvious intel in here like…
+No, this isn’t your average roundup of demographics and stats for each platform (don’t worry, you’ll still get your fix).

-The top five most popular social media platforms in the world are Facebook, YouTube, WhatsApp, Instagram, and Facebook Messenger.
-TikTok comes right after that, but Snapchat is number 11, Twitter is number 15, and LinkedIn isn’t even on there.
+The top four most popular social media platforms in the world are Facebook, YouTube, WhatsApp, and Instagram.
+TikTok comes in at six, but X (formerly known as Twitter) is number 15 and LinkedIn isn’t even on there.

 This may seem surprising, but while 80% of customers engage with brands on social media, not all social media platforms are designed for this use case.
 Some are purely for instant messaging and some platforms are wildly popular in other areas of the world, like China.

-According to Pew, the most popular social media platforms in the U.S. are:
+Let’s narrow our list down to the most popular social media platforms in the US.

 According to Statista, the most popular social media platforms for marketing are:

-In the rest of this post, we’re going to explore what is popular on each of these platforms.
+In the rest of this post, we’re going to explore what is popular on each of these platforms and how to incorporate them into your social media marketing strategy.

 Everything…just kidding (sort of).
 It is the biggest social media platform worldwide and its versatility makes it a go-to for just about anything.
 But in particular, Facebook is best for the following: